Tin Plating

 1

-Surface preparation and degreasing
+Surface preparation & degreasing

 2

-Acid activation
+Acid activation & rinsing

 3

-Tin electrodeposition (acid or alkaline bath)
+Tin electrodeposition (rack or barrel process)

 4